austinh115/xat-html5/README.md

-# Xat Updater for HTML5
+# Downloader for Xat HTML5

 An easy script to download required files for xat's HTML5 client and apply basic patches to xatcore.